 Lycoming College Student Withdrawal Billing Policy

 Students wishing to withdraw from the College during the semester should meet with one of the Academic Deans to ensure that student financial and academic records are properly closed.
-The effective date for calculating adjustments to tuition, fees, room and board shall be: the date that the student begins the withdrawal process or provides official notification to the institution of his or her intent to withdraw; the midpoint of enrollment if the student drops out without notification to the institution; or the date, as determined by the institution, that the student withdraws due to illness or accident.
+The effective date for calculating adjustments to tuition, fees, room and board shall be the documented last day of attendance at an academically-related activity or the date, as determined by the institution, that the student withdraws due to illness or accident.

 Students withdrawing will have their tuition, fees, room and board charges adjusted according to the following schedule: